raveensrk/dot/README.md

 ## Other

 Add paths to list of all git repositories to this file.
 This is for `lg.py` script

 ```sh
 /Users/raveen_kumar_work/script/list_of_repositories.txt
 ```

+## MacOS: Basic setup

-## Change bash to homebrew bash
+### Change bash to homebrew bash

 Change the default shell to the homebrew shell